Contact us if you want an access to the press area

 The average duration is 10 weeks minimum, to be spread over a period of 3 months.

-- first residency: March – May
+- second residency: March – May

-- second residency: June – August
+- third residency: June – August

 (dates indicative, adjustments are possible)